-Step 2 - Create a call to action
+Step 3 - Create a call to action to display the Popup

-The second step is to create a button, for example, or any other type of call to action to insert a link.
+The third step is to create a button, for example, or any other type of module to insert a link.

 In the image above, I added a button with a link to my Divi section that will be used as a popup.

-I have assigned the "popup-price" ID to my section, so the link I add to my call to action is "#popup-price".
+I have assigned the "popup-price" ID on my section, so the link I add in my call to action is "#popup-price".

-You can even insert this link on another element such as an image:
+You can even insert this link on another element such as a :

 Finally, save all your changes and check the final rendering on the front-end side.

-Be careful, I advise you to create sections no larger than the size of the screen.
+Important: I advise you to create sections no larger than the screen size.
 Ideally, your popup should not be long because part of it will be cut off and inaccessible.